 Skin cancer is more likely to develop in areas that have been exposed to the sun over a prolonged period.

 Age spots can look like actinic keratosis (AK) growths, which are precancerous.
 However, age spots are flat, while AK growths usually feel rough.

 - rough patches of skin that may be painful when rubbed

 - dry, scaly, pink or red patches of skin

 - white, scaly marks that look like warts

 If a person suspects that they have AK growths, they should visit a doctor for an examination.

-It is generally a good idea to consult a doctor about any unusual changes to the skin.
-If a doctor diagnoses skin cancer at an early stage, treatment has a high success rate.
+It is generally a good idea to consult a doctor about any

 Age spots are harmless and do not require medical treatment.
 Some people choose to lighten or remove them for cosmetic reasons.